-It’s also common to see that your vehicle needs higher pressure in the tyres with a full load than when it is near empty (ie driver only).
+It’s also common to see that your vehicle needs higher pressures with a full load than when it is near empty (ie driver only).

 I’ve often seen posts on internet forums being critical of the pressure readings given by these devices, and to be fair, they may have a point that they’re not the sort of things that will give 100% accurate readings every time.

 However, that negative type of comment misses the point of why these devices are important.
-Far too many motorists never check their tyres, relying on the annual MOT check to highlight any problems.
-Granted, a good testing centre will check these things carefully, but we’re talking about a year between tyre checks which is far from ideal.
+Far too few motorists check their tyres, relying on the annual MOT check to highlight any problems.
+Granted, a good testing centre will check these things carefully, but we’re talking about a year between checks which is far from ideal.
 I check my tyres at least monthly.

-Every time you go over a bump, speed hump, hit a pot hole you lose a little bit more pressure, and even normal driving will result in pressure loss eventually!
+Every time you go over a bump, speed hump, hit a pot hole or mount the kerb however gently you lose a little bit more pressure, and even normal driving will result in pressure loss eventually!

-Whether tyre pressure checks by inflators are 100% accurate really isn’t the point – driving cars that are safe and roadworthy is what you really should be focused on!
+Whether tyre pressure checks by these pumps are 100% accurate really isn’t the point – driving cars that are safe and roadworthy is what you really should be focused on!

-What’s more, if you suddenly find your pressure warnings going off, often with a light on the dashboard and a warning buzzer, it’s good to know that you can pull over as soon as it’s safe to do so, inflate the offending tyre and be back on your way.
+What’s more, if you suddenly find your pressure warnings going off, often with a light on the dashboard and a warning buzzer, it’s good to know that you can pull over as soon as it’s safe to do so, take some readings from the built in pressure gauge, inflate the offending tyre and be back on your way.
 What’s more, if it happens again a few miles down the road, you’ll know you need to take the vehicle for additional help and diagnostics.